magento/merchdocs/src/sales-channels/amazon/about-amazon-sales-channel.md

 ---
 title: About Amazon Sales Channel
-tag: asc-old
 ---

 Amazon Sales Channel is a powerful extension that seamlessly integrates your Magento Admin with your Amazon Seller Central account.
 Once integrated, Magento becomes a "central command center" for managing listings, monitoring orders and inventory, and controlling pricing for your Amazon store.